facebook

 Functionality and Aesthetics

 The coffee table isn't just for looking great; it's also a functional part of the living room — often a place to rest your drinks or snacks or put your feet up after a long day.
-So when choosing a piece for your home, you should consider the functional aspects as well as the aesthetics.
+So, when choosing a piece for your home, you should consider the functional aspects and aesthetics.

-For example, hidden storage could be a practical solution to keep your living space organized and clutter-free if you live in a small space.
-You can find best coffee tables with drawers, shelves, or even lift-top coffee tables that provide ample space to store your magazines, books, and remote controls.
+For example, a hidden compartment could be a practical solution to keeping your living space organized and clutter-free if you live in a small space.
+You can find the best coffee tables with drawers, shelves, hidden storage, or even lift-top coffee tables that provide ample space to store your magazines, books, and remote controls, for example, Stella Coffee Table.

-Regarding aesthetics, Rob Natale advises you to think about the height of the coffee table.
-"If you're looking to create a cozy, laid-back space, lower profile coffee tables keep sight lines clear and line up as you sink into more doughy seating," says Natale.
-"Taller coffee tables, on the other hand, are more conducive to slightly more supportive, upright seating."
+Regarding aesthetics, Rob Natale advises you to consider the height of the coffee table.
+"If you're looking to create a cozy, laid-back space, lower-profile coffee tables keep sight lines clear and line up as you sink into more doughy seating," says Natale.
+On the other hand, taller coffee tables are more conducive to slightly more supportive, upright seating."

 Sixpenny's Amina Coffee Table (credit: Sixpenny)

-You should also consider the interior design styles that influence the rest of your living space; for example, a mid-century modern coffee table might clash with other more traditional pieces of furniture.
+It would help if you also considered the interior design styles that influence the rest of your living space; for example, a mid-century modern coffee table might clash with other more traditional pieces of furniture.

 How to Choose the Right Shape Coffee Table